kcl-lang/kcl-lang.io/docs/reference/xlang-api/overview.md

 └─────────────────┘         └─────────────────┘           └─────────────────┘
 ```

 The input file contains the KCL file and the `setting.yml` configuration file, and `Options` can be used to specify additional parameters and information such as working directory.
-The "KCLVM-Go-API" part is the provided KCLVM execution function.
+The "KCL-Go-API" part is the provided KCL execution function.
 The execution function executes the KCL program according to the input file and additional parameters, and finally outputs the result of `KCLResultList`. `KCLResultList` is a list of `KCLResult`, each `KCLResult` corresponding to a generated configuration file or `map[string]interface{}`.

 ### Example